mk-fg/fgtk/README.md

     /dev/disk/by-id/wwn-0x... unplug some external hdd
     usb_wifi net-cut wifi temp usb ap
     /dev/fido2 fido2-pins-5 YubiKey has <5 pin-attempts left
+    /dev/yk yk-piv-pins-1234=3 Yubikey PIV serial-1234 has <3 pin-tries

 ...and issue persistent deduplicated desktop notifications if device needs to be unplugged, network interface removed, and such physical-manipulation reminders, to fix common "always forget about this thing" errors that are easily detectable and avoidable.

-Looks up either specific paths with "plug"/"unplug" and fido2-token checks, or network interfaces with "net-cut" or "net-connect".
+Looks up either specific paths with "plug"/"unplug" and other device-state checks (e.g. fido2/piv pin counts), or network interfaces with "net-cut" or "net-connect".

 Avoids creating duplicate notifications while one is already on-screen via `-w/--wait` option of notify-send (to monitor "notification closed" signals)